wp-plugins/hide-my-mail/readme.txt

 * Works now also for Widgets and Posts
 * Some general bugfixes

+= 1.2 =
+* Works now also for shortcodes in Pages, Posts and Widgets

 == Upgrade Notice ==
 = 1.1 =
 * Hide My Mail works now also for Widgets and Posts!

+= 1.2 =
+* Hide My Mail works now also for shortcodes in Pages, Posts and Widgets!